-At the beginning and the end of the Millionaire’s Walk, you will find images of paintings as the walk is a part of the larger Sorrento-Portsea Artists’ Trail.
+At the beginning and the end of the Millionaire’s Walk, you will find images of paintings by Streeton, Boyd, and Hodgkinson as the walk is a part of the larger Sorrento-Portsea Artists’ Trail.

 As you can see from the map above, there are four images to find along the Millionaire’s Walk.

 You will find this image on the right at Lentell Avenue.
 In fact, if you are beginning the walk at Lentell Avenue and you reach this Trail marker, you will need to turn around and look to your right.
-There you’ll find the dark green entrance gate to the Millionaire’s Walk.
+There you’ll find the black gate that is the entrance to the Millionaire’s Walk.

 The plaque is a copy of Roy Hodgkinson’s c.
 1947 painting, View from Munstead Wood.
 Below the plaque is one from the opposite end of the Walk.
-This is Arthur Streeton’s Point King, 1920.
+This is Point King, by Sir Arthur Streeton, 1920.